srware/Retail_Workshop/Content/01-media_sdk_decode.md

 The basic flow is outlined below:

  1. Specify input file to decode
- 2. Initialise a new Media SDK session and Decoder
+ 2. Initialise a new Media SDK session and decoder
  3. Configure basic video parameters (e.g. codec)
  4. Create buffers and query parameters
 	- Allocate a bit stream buffer to store encoded data before processing